msmichellegar/flickr/README.md

 This project has been checked against [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
 Measures taken to improve performance include:

 * JavaScript is minified with the Webpack build
+* Script tags are placed at end of the HTML
-* Images fetched from the Flickr API use a suffix to ensure the file is not too large
+* Images fetched from the Flickr API use a suffix to ensure the file is not too large, and this is dynamic for the grid and carousel components

+In the future, I'd be interested to explore server-side rendering as a way of optimising the application's performance.

 ## Running this Project